Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the

-As Vice President of Education, Licensing and CUDIC Operations, Pamela Skinner oversees BC Financial Services Authority’s (“BCFSA”) licensing, registration, and education.
+As Senior Vice President of Education, Licensing and CUDIC Operations, Pamela Skinner oversees BC Financial Services Authority’s (“BCFSA”) licensing, registration, and education.
 She is responsible for planning and implementing regulatory and business solutions strategies.
 She also oversees the Credit Union Deposit Insurance Corporation (“CUDIC”).

 With over 30 years’ experience in banking and regulatory services, Pam has deep expertise in licensing, education, and professional advisory services.
 Her regulatory experience includes serving as Vice President of Education and Licensing with the Real Estate Council of British Columbia (“RECBC”).